Floor Area Ratio (FAR) Zoning Calculations

 This property can be developed with a 12,000 square foot building.
 This is called the Zoning Floor Area.

 MAXIMUM BUILDING AREA

 Once you have you maximum building area.
 You can now get an idea of how large of a project you can put onto a lot.
 You can also subtract the size of the current building on a lot to see how much of an expansion is allowed.

 Floor Area Ratio Zoning Calculations

-Zoning is complicated we recommend speaking with a professional .
-The floor area ratio is just one of many issues that will affect a new building development or building addition.
-FAR in Architecture is a common zoning issue that any architect should be familiar with.
+Zoning is complicated and we recommend speaking with a professional .
+The floor area ratio is just one of the many issues that will affect a new building development or building addition.
+FAR is a common zoning issue in building construction that any architect should be familiar with.